The Honourable Ralph Goodale, P.C., M.P.

 Departmental Plan (Plan ministériel)

-Provides information on the plans and expected performance of appropriated departments over a three-year period.
+A report on the plans and expected performance of appropriated departments over a three year period.
 Departmental Plans are tabled in Parliament each spring.

 Departmental Result (résultat ministériel)

-A Departmental Result represents the change or changes that the department seeks to influence.
-A Departmental Result is often outside departments’ immediate control, but it should be influenced by program-level outcomes.
+Any change or changes that the department seeks to influence.
+A Departmental Result is often outside departments’ immediate control, but it should be influenced by Program-level outcomes.

 Departmental Result Indicator (indicateur de résultat ministériel)